-Appointment of LAP Coordinator
+DCA LAP Coordinator

-DCA has designated the 504 Coordinator position to serve as the LAP Coordinator and be the primary point of contact responsible for the implementation of the LAP across all federally funded programs.
-These language assistance programs include, but are not limited to: provision of language assistance services, training programs, outreach activities, support for programs translating vital documents, maintenance of the language bank described below, and review of data collected on individuals needing LEP assistance.
+DCA has designated the responsibilities of LAP coordination to the Office of General Counsel.
+As the LAP Coordinator, the DCA OGC will be the primary point of contact responsible for the implementation of the LAP across all federally funded programs.
+These language assistance programs include but are not limited to: provision of language assistance services, training programs, outreach activities, support for programs translating vital documents, and review of data collected on individuals needing LEP assistance.
 The DCA LAP Coordinator's contact information is listed below: